SODUSOLA/HaloCity/README.md

 | Email | `admin@halocity.ng` |
 | Password | `HaloCity@2026` |

-Register new Citizen or Marshal accounts from the app.
+Register new Citizen or Mayor accounts from the app.

 ---